megzjudge/adhd/README.md

 are ever collected, stored, or processed by this site.
 It is informational only and is **not a diagnostic service** — a real assessment requires a qualified clinician.

-🐰 Built and maintained by **Megan Judge** · deployed on Cloudflare Pages.

 ---

 ## Pages